 - With other health care professionals (hospital or community staff) as part of an agreed plan of treatment

 - With your explicit consent, e.g. for participation in research studies

 - In circumstances where it is in the interests of your health and you are not able to give consent, e.g. if you are unconscious

 - Where we are obliged to divulge information under the Health & Social Care Act 2012, e.g. in the case of a national emergency or pandemic

 Find out more about our approach to confidentiality in the leaflet Your Records are Safe with Us

 What if I want to share?

 Our strict rules about confidentiality mean that we will not discuss your medical affairs even with your close family unless you give us permission to do so.
 This includes details of appointments you have made.
-If you would like your partner, parent, son/daughter or carer to be able to speak to us on your behalf, you must tell us beforehand by filling in the form downloadable here and returning it to the Practice.
+If you would like your partner, parent, son/daughter or carer to be able to speak to us on your behalf, you must tell us beforehand by filling in the form downloadable here and returning it to us.

 Sharing GP records with the Royal United Hospital